 “Stop writing!
 The exam is over,” the invigilator declared, but at that moment, I woke up.

 Is this you?
 Do you have recurring dreams about your examinations or are just nervous and jittery in general?
 Do you also have trouble paying attention in class and concentrating on your work just because the examinations are around the corner?
-Well, here are three tips to help you get through your revision exercises.
+Well, here are three focus tips during revision.

 1. Focus on your strengths